How to Apply

 All costs funded by the grant must be allowable, allocable, and reasonable.
 Grant applications must be supported by a detailed and realistic budget.

-Before finalizing any agreements, TCDD may enter negotiations with each successful applicant to determine:
+Before finalizing any agreements, TCDD may enter negotiations with each successful applicant to determine the:

 Reimbursement is made only for allowable and reported expenses the grantee incurs within the grant term.

-The negotiation phase involves direct contact between the apparent awardee and TCDD representatives and may be conducted via phone, email, or in person.
+The negotiation phase involves direct contact between the apparent awardee and TCDD representatives and may be conducted by phone, email, or in person.

-Apparent awardees may expect in-depth discussions of the application and proposed project, and requests for clarification or additional detail regarding the application and proposed project.
+Apparent awardees may expect in-depth discussions of the application and proposed project as well as requests for clarification or additional detail regarding the application and proposed project to determine whether expenses are allowable, reasonable, and necessary for project outcomes.

-Final funding amounts and award terms are determined at the sole discretion of TCDD.
+Final funding amounts and award terms are determined at the sole discretion of TCDD and must be approved per the award recipient signing the notice of grant award (NGA) prior to issuance.

 TCDD Right to Cancel, Make Partial Award, or Decline to Award